 Finding Frozen Liquid

 When inspecting frozen deer, it is crucial to check for frozen liquid in the refrigerator or the container where the meat is stored.
-Frozen juices can mean that the meat was frozen, thawed, and refrozen.
+Frozen juices can mean the meat was frozen, thawed, and refrozen.
 This process makes it not entirely safe to consume this meat; plus, the meat’s flavor will no longer be the same.

 A Final Thought On The Shelf Life Of Deer In The Freezer